-When it comes to fundraising for nonprofits, one should clearly understand what matters to them when it comes to analytics data, goals and metrics.
+When it comes to fundraising for nonprofits, one should clearly understand what analytical data, goals and metrics matter to them and how to measure the progress, success of each of these important goals.
 KPIs or Key Performance Indicators are measurable values that demonstrate how effectively one is achieving its key strategic and operational objectives.
 This is the best way of tracking a nonprofit’s overall performance.

 Here, we are listing down some KPIs or Key Performance Indicators that your nonprofit should keep in mind.

 This is the percentage of donors who have donated more than once.
 Gaining new donors is usually much more difficult than retaining the existing ones.
 Therefore working on your retention rate could get some rich dividends for your nonprofit.

 Average Gift Size and Growth Rate